Continuous learning research and science: what the evidence says

 Your brain did not stop growing at 25

 Narushima, Liu, and Diestelkamp’s 2018 cohort study found that participation in continuous learning is independently associated with higher psychological wellbeing, even among populations typically classified as vulnerable [1].
-But the same body of research reveals something less comfortable: without deliberate retention strategies, most of what you learn vanishes within weeks.
-The science of continuous learning isn’t a simple endorsement.
-It’s a set of specific conditions that separate people who actually grow from people who just consume information.
+But the same body of research reveals something less comfortable.
+Without deliberate retention strategies, most of what you learn vanishes within weeks.
+The science of continuous learning is not a blanket endorsement.
+It is a set of specific conditions that decide whether information becomes lasting competence.

 What is continuous learning?